-This page describes pricing for Cloud Dataflow.
+This page describes pricing for Dataflow.
 To see the pricing for other products, read the Pricing documentation.

 Workers and worker resources